Posted on August 30, 2017 by Mariangela

 Last steps to launch

 Follow the launch campaign teams as they prepare ESA’s Earth observation satellites for liftoff.
-Next to launch is the Sentinel-5P satellite on 13 October from the Plesetsk cosmodrome in Russia.
+The latest satellite launched was Sentinel-5P on 13 October 2017 from the Plesetsk Cosmodrome in Russia.

 Sentinel-5 Precursor – also known as Sentinel-5P – is the first Copernicus mission dedicated to monitoring our atmosphere.
 The satellite carries the state-of-the-art Tropomi instrument to map a multitude of trace gases such as nitrogen dioxide, ozone, formaldehyde, sulphur dioxide, methane, carbon monoxide and aerosols – all of which affect the air we breathe and therefore our health, and our climate.